MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Keys.md

 Remove-Item -Path 'HKCU:\key with spaces in the name'
 ```

-## Removing All Keys Under a Specific Key
+## Removing all keys under a specific key

 You can remove contained items using `Remove-Item`, but you will be prompted to confirm the removal
 if the item contains anything else.
 For example, if we attempt to delete the `HKCU:\CurrentVersion`